It's official, Daniel Craig IS James Bond.

-The pre-credits scene, filmed in black-and-white when the traitor Dryden says "Well, you needn't worry, the second is..."
-BAM!.
+- The pre-credits scene, filmed in black-and-white when the traitor Dryden says "Well, you needn't worry, the second is..."
+BAM!
 Bond puts one silenced round in his chest killing him instantly; and then finishes his sentence for him, "Yes.
 Considerably."
-Several people in the theater who didn't even know each other turned to one another and said, "That is James Bond!"
+And just like that, Daniel Craig convinced the world that he could play James Bond in his very first scene.

 M: And how the hell could Bond be so stupid?
 I give him double-O status and he celebrates by shooting up an embassy.
 Is the man deranged?
 And where the hell is he?
 In the old days if an agent did something that embarrassing he'd have the good sense to defect.
 Christ, I miss the Cold War.

 - Bond spends most of the first act of the film as an impudent loose cannon, rapidly infuriating M, and escalating to the point where he breaks into her home and casually chats about how he figured out the origin of her code name.
 She informs Bond that she will have him killed if he says her real name out loud.
 Sends shivers down the spine.

 - Judi Dench has one of the best "Do Not Fuck With Me" voices ever.
 You really get the feeling that if M wanted Bond dead, he'd be dead and there'd be nothing he could do about it.